jiajing-2000/Steam-Game/README.md

 - app.py: This is the main Python file that runs the Flask application.
 - templates/index.html: This is the HTML file that the Flask application renders.
+- data/: This folder contains the data files used in the project.